Education & Training

 (Speaker introduction, discussion and Q&A moderated by Gemma Regan-Mochrie)

-2:00 pm-2:30 pm: Scientific talk by Cynthia Wolberger, Johns Hopkins School of Medicine
+2:00 pm-: Scientific talk by Cynthia Wolberger, Johns Hopkins School of Medicine

 “Unmasking the mechanism of cross-talk between histone ubiquitination and methylation”